February 9 Killer

-Juan Antonio Arreola Murillo (born October 7, 1980), known as the February 9 Killer, is a Mexican-born murderer responsible for the 2006 murder of Sonia Mejia and her unborn baby and the 2008 murder of Damiana Castillo in Salt Lake County, Utah, United States.
-The murders were committed on the same day, February 9, hence the name.
+Juan Antonio Arreola-Murillo (born October 7, 1980), also known as the February 9 Killer, is a murderer responsible for the killing of two Salt Lake County, Utah women across the span of two years.
+In 2006, Arreola-Murillo murdered Sonia Mejia and her unborn baby.
+Two years later, he murdered Damiana Castillo.
+Both murders were committed on the same day, February 9, hence the nickname.

 Investigation

 In 2009, the unsolved murders of Sonia Mejia in Taylorsville and Damiana Castillo in West Valley City were linked through DNA analysis.
 The corresponding police departments concurrently released a description of the perpetrator as a Hispanic male in his late teens or early 20s.
-A 20-man task force was then formed.
-As of 2012, the case was classified as a cold case.
+A 20-man task force was then formed to find the killer.
+In 2012, the case was classified as a cold case.

-In November 2018, Salt Lake County District Attorney Sim Gill announced that a suspect was in custody in another jurisdiction and was in the process of being extradited back to Utah to face murder charges.
-In January 2022, the charging documents were unsealed and revealed the suspect to be 41-year-old Mexican national Juan Arreola, who had previous convictions for fraud in 2008 and was later deported to his homeland, where he remained until his extradition.
+In November 2018, Salt Lake County District Attorney Sim Gill announced that a suspect for the murders was in custody in another jurisdiction and was in the process of being extradited back to Utah to face charges.
+In January 2022, the charging documents were unsealed and revealed the suspect to be 41-year-old Mexican national Juan Arreola-Murillo, who had previous convictions for fraud in 2008 and was later deported to his homeland, where he remained until his extradition.
 Arreola was quickly extradited after prosecutors said they would not seek a death sentence in the case.

 In June 2023, Arreola pleaded guilty to three counts of aggravated murder.
-He was subsequently sentenced in August to 60 years to life in prison.
+His sentencing occurred in August of the same year, where he was sentenced to 20 years in prison, to be served for the 3 cases one after the other, for a total of 60 years to life in prison.